CADmium: Fine-Tuning Code Language Models for Text-Driven Sequential CAD Design: Experiments

 We investigated the influence of model scale by fine-tuning Qwen-2.5 Coder models of 1.5B, 3B, 7B, and 14B parameters on our CADmium training data.
 These models were evaluated on both the CADmium test set and the Fusion360 Reconstruction dataset to assess performance scalability and generalization.
 Detailed metrics are presented in Table~\ref{tab:tab2} and Table~\ref{tab:tab3}, with a corresponding analysis on a common subset of valid samples provided in Appendix~\ref{appendix:common-subset-eval}.

 A primary benefit of increasing model size is the consistent reduction in the Invalidity Ratio (IR).
 On the CADmium test set, IR drops progressively with larger models, and the 14B model achieves a notably lower IR on the more challenging Fusion360 dataset as well.
 Accuracy in reconstructing geometric primitives, as measured by F1 scores, generally improves or remains robust with increasing model size, particularly when compared on a common subset of generated objects (see Appendix~\ref{appendix:common-subset-eval}).
 Metrics related to fine-grained mesh quality, such as DangEL and SD, also tend to show improvements with larger models, suggesting better adherence to manifold properties.
+Some examples of the reconstructions generated by the 14B model are shown in \Cref{fig:qualitative}.